nickquirk/co_lab/README.md

 # co_lab

-Co_lab is an idea I developed that allows people to collaborate together to create short loops of music which I called Fragments.
+Co_lab allows people to collaborate together to create short loops of music which I called Fragments.

 Each Fragment is a sixteen bar loop which can hold up to four tracks of audio.
 The audio is created in a sequencer where the user can program simple melodies using a wide array of instruments.
 Once the fragment is created it can be played as a whole on the main index page, shown below.